 The schools session had such an impact on me and it left me excited and energised for this coming year, or as some of my friends have been saying #superkeenfor2016.
 We went through what we might expect when going into the schools, FAQs, how to deal with tricky or invasive questions and so on.
 However, the most moving part was when we had to take time to write down our own stories and share them with the group.
 I worried I didn't have enough of a story - how could I hope to help or inspire a room full of 200 school children?
-Was it going to be enough to talk about the difficulties that can be faced by people who identity as bisexual and/or genderqueer?
+Was it going to be enough to talk about the difficulties that can be faced by people who identity as bisexual?
 The old doubts about my story not being enough surfaced and in that breath I realised that the way I felt was precisely why I have to tell my story and exactly why I have something to offer.
 Even in the safest of spaces that gnawing sense of not quite fitting began to creep over me.
 Doubts about the legitimacy of my experience, my feelings, my identity nagged at me when I sat down to write.
-All of the things that initially made me question if an organisation like Stonewall would get value out of having someone like me as a school role model came flooding back.
+All of the things that initially made me question if an organisation like Stonewall would get value out of having someone like me as on board came flooding back.

 These doubts and feelings of inadequacy are not uncommon for me or for other people who identify as bisexual.
 I don't speak for everyone and individual experiences are different, but studies conducted on biphobia and bivisibility together with discussions with friends who share similar identities (if not experiences), have led me to conclude that those doubts are pervasive for a not insignificant number of bisexuals.
 That sense of not quite fitting or of not being straight enough and not being gay enough still abounds and bisexuals can feel marginalised and lost as they try to find where they best fit on a non-binary spectrum and break down common misnomers around bisexuality.
 The specter of 'straight privilege' is ever present as is the suggestion that bisexuality is simply a transition point with binary sexuality being more authentic than non-binary or fluid sexuality.